Hosting with Dropbox/Drive/GEO

 Note: choosing "Dropbox File" will load your Dropbox folder; choosing "Google Drive File" will load your Google Drive.

 The map will then load.
 You can do everything you would do with a .hic file.
 You can also upload your 1D and 2D annotation files to Dropbox and load them into the visualization using Load Tracks → Track URL.
-Share links can then be generated; here's a fully Dropbox hosted link: https://tinyurl.com/y8996w5r
+Share links can then be generated; here's a fully Dropbox hosted link: https://tinyurl.com/y8996w5rarrow-up-right

 Loading files from GEO

 If you're interested in published data from a paper that performed Hi-C experiments, you can see if they've uploaded their processed data to GEO.
-For example, let's look at this series: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE104333
+For example, let's look at this series: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE104333arrow-up-right

 Scroll down and right-click the ftp link next to the file 180min_withdraw_combined.hic

-Now go to a fresh instance of Juicebox and click Load Map → URL.
+Now go to a fresh instance of Juiceboxarrow-up-right and click Load Map → URL.
 Paste the link address you just copied.
 As with Dropbox files and any other URL, you can use Juicebox as you normally would.

 Last updated